Executive Director (Past)

-Piruz Partow has been a lover, performer, supporter, teacher, and administrator of music, music education, and the performing arts for over two decades.
-Piruz has dedicated his life to fostering connections through the creative process in strengthening communities by empowering individuals of all ages, interests, levels and means through music and the arts.
+Piruz Partow has been a lover, performer, supporter, teacher, and administrator of music, music education, and the performing arts.
+For over two decades, Piruz has dedicated his life to foster connections through the creative process in strengthening communities by empowering individuals of all ages, interests, levels and means through music and the arts.

 Originally from Philadelphia, Piruz’s parents immigrated from Iran and bestowed on him a passion for the arts and music.
 Piruz began studying violin at the age of three with renowned Romanian violinist Dolly Koritzer at the Haverford School where he also studied with Philadelphia Orchestra Organist Michael Stairs.
 Piruz studied Music Theory at Hobart College with Pultizer Prize winning composer Nicholas V. D’Angelo who also taught Piruz bass as well.
 Piruz went on to study classical bass at Ithaca College of Music with Henry Neubert and obtained his Masters in Music from The University of the Arts in Philadelphia.
 In Philadelphia, Piruz was mentored by many local legends including: Neil Courtney (Philadelphia Orchestra), Mike Boone, Tyrone Brown, Craig Thomas, Jimmy Amadie, Charles Fambrough, Heather Miller amongst many others.